Galacia(Region)Spanish Spanish form of Galatia, referring to the region in Anatolia.

 Griekenland(Country)Dutch From Dutch Griek "Greek" and land.
 This is the Dutch name for Greece.

 Guinea(Region, Country & Island)English, Italian, Spanish, German From Portuguese Guiné, which is of unknown meaning, possibly of Berber origin.
-This name was used by the Portuguese to refer to a portion of Western Africa.
+This name was used by the Portuguese to refer to a portion of West Africa.
 It was also applied by westerners to the island of New Guinea starting in the 16th century.
 It is now the name or part of the full name of the countries of Guinea, Guinea-Bissau, Equatorial Guinea and Papua New Guinea.